Dance War: Bruno vs. Carrie Ann: Week 6

 For the final performance week, the teams of dancers had to take on Latin music.
 The show began with the teams performing a tango, "Dance with Me" by Debelah Morgan.
 Team Carrie Ann performed first, singing and dancing to "Conga" by Gloria Estefan.
 Then Team Bruno performed their first number, "Sway" by Pablo Beltrán Ruiz.
 Special guest High School Musical on Tour! cast performed.
 Team Carrie Ann performed "I Need to Know" by Marc Anthony, and Team Bruno performed "Whine Up" by Kat DeLuna.
 In the end, last week's vote went in favor of Team Bruno, and for once, Carrie Ann was forced to cut a team member from her squad.
-Chris and Alyssa were left in the bottom 2, and sang "Hero" by Enrique Iglesias for the opportunity to stay on the team.
-Carrie Ann picked Chris to stay and Alyssa was cut from the team.
+Chris and Allysa were left in the bottom 2, and sang "Hero" by Enrique Iglesias for the opportunity to stay on the team.
+Carrie Ann picked Chris to stay and Allysa was cut from the team.

 The teams at the end of week 6 are as follows:

 Week 7

 For the final week of the competition each team got to perform their biggest crowd pleaser.
 Team Bruno performed "These Boots Were Made For Walkin'" and Team Carrie Ann performed "Papa Was A Rollin' Stone" again.
-Also, the cast of Dancing with the Stars Season 6 was announced.
+Also, the cast of Dancing with the Stars season 6 was announced.
 Each team also performed the single that they recorded earlier in the week.
 Team Bruno performed "Fallin' in Love" and Team Carrie Ann performed "Come With it."

-In the end Team Bruno beat Team Carrie Ann in the season finale for the recording contract offer with Hollywood Records.
+In the end Team Bruno beat Team Carrie Ann in the season finale.

-According to TEAM BRUNO members' myspaces, Hollywood Records decided they did not want to continue with the band.
-They are all doing solo projects now.
-Kelsey is a back up dancer for acts like Katy Perry.
-Lacey is a back up dancer for Taylor Swift and does some solo singing.
-Phillip is doing an Acoustic tours to any venue fans want.
-He wrote all the songs, which has a religious feel to it.
-Zack is a backup dancer for Disney.
-He's a backup dancer for "High School Musical 3" and is Zac Efron's stand in.
-With that he also teaches Efron the routines when the HSM3 star cannot show up for rehearsal.